msrokaa/algorithmic-tasks/README.md

 ### Frog Jump
 The solution to find the minimum number of jumps for the frog. `X` is the starting position, `Y` is the destination and `D` is the fixed distance of one jump.

+### Perm Missing Element
+The solution to find the missing array element.
+An array `A` contains `N` number of elements within the range [1, ..., N + 1], which means that exactly one element is missing.